ChrisPayneHome/ChrisPayneHome/README.md

 :wave:

-Hi  I'm Christian a Data Scientist based in London.
+Hi  I'm Christian, a Data Scientist based in London.